ayunav/MeetupOrganizer/README.md

 - oAuth glitch fix
 - table view custom cell
 - date formatter
 - improve response time on fetching upcoming and past events
-- customize segmented control
 - beautify collection view photo gallery
 - on navigation to addPhotosVC display photos that are already on the server (fetch photos, display in the col view)
 - when uploading new photos, add new photos to the col view